 I have to admit, I bought this book thinking it would be like, Under the Tuscan Sun.
 When I started reading it, I was like, “Eat, I Pray that you stop writing… I hate this book.”
 There was no love!
 I stopped reading.

-I’ve not seen the movie, but it sounds like Julia Roberts did a fantastic job, and lots of people rave about the movie.
+I’ve recently seen the movie, and while Julia Roberts did a decent job, it was still missing something, but people have raved about it.
 The book was a massive bore for me.
 Her story was so cliche, and my divorce would have made for a more interesting movie.
 In fact, I threw the book out.
 Sorry.
 It was crap in my opinion.

 If you’ve ever considered walking the Way of St. James, from France to Santiago de Compostela, this film is for you.
 It’s like the Wizard of Oz with quirky, international characters.
 Director and actor, Emilio Estafez, starts the journey after having a fallout with his father about his desires to travel the world.
 His epic statement is, ‘You don’t choose a life, Dad, you live one.’

 And his true to life father, Martin Sheen, playing his father in the film, decides to walk the Camino after a tragic turn of events.
 It’s an amazing film, and one that will make you want to walk the Camino.
 And you will also cry.
 It’s an amazing, touching film.